edmodlabs/techsummer-site-master/src/docs/1.0.0/introduction/installing_hardware.md

 ---

-## What Hardware is included in the virtual reality offering?
+## What hardware is included in the virtual reality offering?
 TechStart's VR offering includes the following items:
 * One Starter Kit documenting how to use TechStart equipment in a school.
 * One Oculus-Ready computer that meets the Oculus minimum specs and is approved by Oculus IT.